samnlindsay/egrfc-playbook/pages/attack/forwards.md

     <img src="{{ '/assets/images/attack/2pod.png' | relative_url }}" style="width: 100%; height: auto;"/>
 </div>

-In the 3-3-2 structure, one pod only has two forwards, so a back needs to fill the **"Minus"** role, supporting the forward ball carriers, or being released down the wing.
+In the 3-3-2 structure, one pod only has two forwards, so a back needs to fill the **"Pull"** role, supporting the forward ball carriers, or being released down the wing.

 <br style="clear: both;" />